Variationally Scheduled Quantum Simulation: Introduction

 \section{Introduction}

 It is widely recognized that attempts to realize solutions to computational problem sets involving quantum systems via classical hardware quickly give rise to intractable bottlenecks.
 This consequence becomes readily apparent as the amount of parameters required to describe the quantum state in question increases exponentially with growing system size.
-A commonly encountered manifestation of this phenomenon presents itself within the context of quantum chemistry, where issues such as improving the computational efficiency of determining electronic correlation energies are an ongoing endeavour~\cite{meiwes2000metal,pilar2001elementary}. \\ Solutions to problems of this nature are highly desirable, yet finding them is notoriously computationally challenging, and far beyond the capabilities of even the most powerful of present-day supercomputers.
+A commonly encountered manifestation of this phenomenon presents itself within the context of quantum chemistry, where issues such as improving the computational efficiency of determining electronic correlation energies are an ongoing endeavour~\cite{meiwes2000metal,pilar2001elementary}.

+Solutions to problems of this nature are highly desirable, yet finding them is notoriously computationally challenging, and far beyond the capabilities of even the most powerful of present-day supercomputers.
 Researchers have tried to mitigate this issue of intractability by implementing heuristics and approximation techniques such as density functional theory (DFT) in attempts to decrease the computational cost of simulating more complex molecular systems~\cite{cohen2008insights,dobson2013electronic}.
 Nevertheless, even state-of-the-art approaches such as the employment of coupled-cluster techniques are met with considerable limitations, as they can accurately handle, \textit{at most}, molecules of a few dozen atoms in size~\cite{jeziorski1981coupled,kvasnivcka1982coupled, bartlett2007coupled}.
 Essentially, the common obstacle that these techniques all share can be understood as an established trade-off between the computational efficiency of the solver, and the accuracy of the obtained approximate solution.

 As a promising initiative to alleviate this issue and reduce the resources required, there has been increasing interest in solving quantum problems using quantum devices~\cite{Martinis9qubit,Bernien:2017aa,IonQ-11qubits}.
 These methods stand to offer a more scalable alternative that would help circumvent the limitations currently imposed by classical computation.
 However, the main challenge faced in the near term for quantum devices is the absence of error correction techniques~\cite{PreskillNISQ}; without proper error corrections, computational results may not be reliable due to qubit decoherence and control errors.
 Two ways to overcome drawbacks of this nature that present themselves in the absence of error correction is therefore to shorten the time taken to perform a single run of a quantum algorithm, and to make the computational process as noise resilient as possible.
 One way to achieve these aims is by employing variational methods~\cite{PeruzzoPhotonicPQ,VQE2,VQE3} using shallow circuit ansatz (e.g., see~\cite{Hardware-efficientIBM, 2018arXiv180101053D,PastCausalCones}) in quantum--classical hybrid algorithms.